znordgren/overcome/README.txt

 The controls to move around are WASD or the arrow keys.
 To fire press Space Bar.
-To open Chests press E while standing in front of them.

 Implemented features:
 -Dungeon generation